Fractional quantum Hall states by Feynman's diagrammatic expansion

+The low-temperature asymptote of $\tilde\rho(T)$ at $\nu=1/2$ is consistent with the pseudo-gapped spectral function $\rho(\omega\to 0) = e^{-\omega_0/\omega}$, which corresponds to an imaginary-time dependence $G \sim \exp({-2 \sqrt{\omega_0\tau}})$ (fits of the resulting $\tilde\rho(T)$ are shown in Fig.\ref{fig:beta_over_2}).
+Due to appreciable systematic uncertainties in this regime, only a slightly worse fit can be achieved assuming a gapped state with a much smaller energy scale.
+Experimentally, the highest temperature at which the pseudo-gap behaviour is visible at half-filling is $T=9.5~ \mathrm{K}$ \cite{Eisenstein1992}.
+At magnetic field $B = 13 \mathrm{T}$, after taking into account the $\lambda$-dependent rescaling of the Coulomb energy, this temperature corresponds to $0.006 e^2\ell_B$ for $\lambda = \ell_B/2$ and $0.05 e^2/\ell_B$ for $\lambda = 2\ell_B$, which both are approximately where we observe the crossover to the pseudogap in Fig.\ref{fig:beta_over_2}.

 In summary, we have studied the minimal microscopic model of FQH physics and demonstrated that the development of the $1/3$-filled Laughlin state can be obtained with controlled accuracy via the standard diagrammatic expansion around the non-interacting limit at finite temperatures.
 A low-temperature plateau in the equation of state emerges at $1/3$-filling due to a particular analytic structure of the resulting Taylor series and despite the absence of any prior information about it in the microscopic model or the construction of the diagrammatic expansion.
 This is fundamentally different to the DiagMC solution for the insulating regime of the $2d$ Hubbard model~\cite{Simkovic2020crossover, Kim2020spin_charge}, where the opening of the gap at half-filling is predetermined by the particle-hole symmetry and the ensuing nesting of the Fermi surface.
-In contrast, for short range interactions the half-filled LLL is a non-Fermi liquid metal consistent with that proposed recently by an approximate self-consistent $GW$ theory~\cite{Currie2024}, while for longer range interactions a broad crossover to a pseudogapped regime is observed which is consistent with experiments \cite{Eisenstein1992}.
-This is also highly non-trivial because the low-order solution for $\nu=1/2$ is actually insulating at a relatively high temperature $T \approx 0.1 e^2/\ell_B$, and both the low temperature anomalous metallic and pseudo-gapped properties are only recovered at higher orders.
+In contrast, our solution gives a compressible state at half-filling that nevertheless features a pseudo-gapped spectrum at the lowest temperatures which is consistent with experiments \cite{Eisenstein1992}.
+This is also highly non-trivial because the low-order solution for $\nu=1/2$ is actually insulating at a relatively high temperature $T \sim 0.1 e^2/\ell_B$, and the low temperature pseudo-gapped properties are only recovered at higher orders.